 - Persons ordering from within Alberta use - Application for Ordering Birth, Stillbirth and Marriage Documents (pdf) or Application for Ordering Death and Legal Change of Name Documents (pdf)

-- Persons not ordering from within Alberta use - Registry Connect Application for Certificate / Documents (pdf)
+- Persons not ordering from within Alberta use - (pdf)

 How do I submit an application?Submit your application according to where you are.

 - Persons in Alberta must apply in person at a Registry Agent office.
 For additional information about registry agents, please contact: